astronomy

 The Fermi Paradox and the Drake Equation – Star Formation

-As we discussed in the last post, the Drake Equation gives an estimate of the number of civilizations in our galaxy with which communication might be possible, N, as: N = R * f_p * n_e * f_l * f_i * f_c * L Today, we’ll talk about the first term, R = the average …
+As we discussed in the last post, using the Drake Equation as a way of thinking about the Fermi Paradox, an estimate of the number of civilizations in our galaxy with which communication might be possible, N, is given by: N = R * f_p * n_e * f_l * f_i * f_c * L

 The Fermi Paradox and the Drake Equation – Star Formation Read More »